OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Connect-to-GNS3-VM-Guac.md

 ## Exfiltrating Data

 13. The gHost machine has access to the outside world.
 When saving data for lab reports there are several options.
 The easiest is to use a browser on the gHost to access web-based email.
-Open the file named "README.txt" on the desktop, highlight the text found within, and copy it either by right-clicking on the highlighted text and choosing "copy" or via the CONTROL-C keys (Note: on a Mac CTRL+C must be used to copy on the gHost).
+Open the file named **"README.txt"** on the desktop, highlight the text found within, and copy it either by right-clicking on the highlighted text and choosing "copy" or via the CONTROL-C keys (Note: on a Mac CTRL+C must be used to copy on the gHost).

 14. Back on local personal computer, open up any application that can receive text, such as Notepad or Notepad++.
 Paste in the text copied from gHost.
 Notice that it's possible to copy and paste to and from gHost to local personal computer, and vice-versa.
 This will be very helpful (even necessary) for future assignments.
 Note: If this isn't working, browser clipboard sharing may need to be enabled as discussed earlier in the lab.

-15. Back on gHost, launch either the Chrome or Firefox browsers, login into Catmail, compose a message to the OHIO ID, and attach the ReadMe.txt file to the message.
+15. Back on gHost, launch either the Chrome or Firefox browsers, login into Catmail (the name of Ohio Universities email service), compose a message to your OHIO ID, and attach the README.txt file to the message.
 Send the message.
 On the local computer, check Catmail to confirm that the email and its attachment were received.
-16. Back on gHost, use a web browser to navigate to the Canvas LMS used by the class:
+16. Back on gHost, use a web browser to navigate to Canvas LMS used by the class:
     - https://canvas.ohio.edu

-Note: The Canvas LMS can be used as normal from within gHost and assignments can be submitted directly from gHost, if needed.
+**Note:** Canvas LMS can be accessed as normal from within gHost.
+Assignments can be submitted directly from gHost, if needed.

-16. To disconnect use browser's back button to return to the Guacamole home screen or use previously created bookmark for Guacamole.
+16. To disconnect from the gHost use browser's back button to return to the Guacamole main menu.

 ## Connect to gHost Virtual Machine's CLI